 Author – Gini Stephens Frings

-This reads like a textbook for every textile design student or fashion designer with all the details you need to know about sourcing fabrics, manufacturing process, retailing.
-No color photos of textiles, but the nitty-gritty of textiles behind the fashion scene is well explained
+This reads like a textbook for every textile design student or fashion designer with all the details you need to know about sourcing fabrics, manufacturing process, and retailing.
+No color photos of textiles, but the nitty-gritty of textiles behind the fashion scene is well explained.

 Textile Design: The Complete Guide to Printed Textiles for Apparel and Home Furnishings